eddelbuettel/r2u/README.md

 right now (due to a lack of resources and time).
 P3M/PPM/RSPM now appears to also support Debian which could be added at some later point.

-Current versions are built under R 4.4.x and R 4.5.* and are usable under 4.4.x and 4.5.x.
-BioConductor release 3.22 packages are provided when required by CRAN packages for resolute, noble and jammy; focal is at 3.21.
-Binaries were initially R 4.4.* based and are now built under R 4.5.0.
-Some older packages released when we used R 4.2.* or 4.3.* may have been built with R 4.2.* or R 4.3.*, they will still work the same with R 4.4.* as R is generally forward-compatible.
+Current versions are built under R 4.6.0 and are usable under the current R 4.6.0.
+BioConductor release 3.23 packages are provided when required by CRAN packages for resolute, noble and jammy;
+focal is at 3.21.
+Binaries were initially R 4.4.x based and are now built under R 4.6.0.
+Some older packages released when we used R 4.2.x or 4.3.x may have been built with R 4.2.x or R 4.3.x, they will still work the same with R 4.4.x as R is generally forward-compatible.
+There are exceptions (due to how R Core changes this) so if you notice an older package not loading please file an issue.